awallach4/hotplate-docs/guide/installation.md

 At this point, everything should be set up!
 Just run `firebase deploy`, wait a few minutes, and your site should be live!

+#### Avoiding Billing

+To avoid billing for Firebase Functions deployments, make sure you have the latest version of the Firebase CLI.
+Then, deploy everything except for functions and then deploy each function individually.

 Now that your site is live, follow the Site Setup guide to create the first admin account and get started with Hotplate Console.